katalon-studio-samples/framework-integration/README.md

 As our mission is to provide a free and robust test automation solutions for the software testing community, we strongly believe in an open ecosystem where users can utilize any frameworks or libraries for their test projects.
-With this approach users still enjoy the battle-tested facilities provided by Katalon Studio:
+With this approach users still enjoy the battle-tested features provided by Katalon Studio:
 * Data driven testing
 * BDD testing with Cucumber
 * Parallel execution